 - Adjustable heat zones

 - Efficient shelf construction

 This heavy-duty Char-Broil 18952074 with four independent burners and mobile design makes for a great choice for outdoor cooking that involves a large number of people.
 Not only is this model accommodating, but it’s also easy to maintain and assemble.

 With its sleek design and sturdy construction, this Char-Broil four-burner ensures a long run even in the most adverse conditions while making its everyday use easy and accessible.

 The flattop, made from rolled steel, is pre-seasoned and able to resist rust for long periods of time with the right maintenance, and the powder-coated frame is mounted on durable wheels for better stability and transportation.

-Amounting to the total output of 40,000 BTUs, the four burners come with durable stainless steel casing and a quick ignition system that makes cooking more convenient.
-You will also find the levelling of this griddle more stable thanks to a system of side screws that can be adjusted to even out the top.
+Amounting to the total output of 40,000 BTUs, the four burners come with a durable stainless steel casing and a quick ignition system that makes cooking more convenient.
+You will also find the leveling of this griddle more stable thanks to a system of side screws that can be adjusted to even out the top.

 Moreover, the flat top itself comes with a grease management system that allows you to sweep away any remnants of food and grease with more ease.
 It’s then collected in a special grease cup that can be removed, emptied, and cleaned.